sidrai97/Employee-Record-Keeping/README.md

 # Employee-Record-Keeping

-Requires JDK 7/8 installation on your system
+Requires JDK 7/8 installed on your system

 This is a Console Java Application